 Noah who?
-Documenting the church's failure: Documenting the church's failure
+Documenting the church's failure

 At a family gathering I was teased for reading a recondite book titled Theologians Under Hitler.
 Who but a theological nerd would choose such a book for vacation reading?
 I could have replied: “I read the book, now you can see the movie.”

 Directed by Steven D. Martin and produced by Vital Visuals, the one-hour documentary film of the same name follows Robert Ericksen’s 1987 book, which details the positive response to Nazism by three of the German church’s leading intellectuals.
 Ericksen, professor of history at Pacific Lutheran University, is one of the film’s primary interview subjects.
 The movie could serve as a useful start to a congregational discussion of war and the church’s response to it.
 (The film is available through amazon.com and vitalvisuals.com.)

 Many discussions of “the good war” redound to America’s greatness in taking up the fight against Hitler.
 In my own preaching on the war, I have naturally gravitated toward those Christians who heroically opposed the Nazis: Dietrich Bonhoeffer, Maximilian Kolbe, Corrie ten Boom, and the residents of the mountain village of Le Chambon in France, who hid several thousand Jews.
 From my preaching one might gather that World War II was a time of heroic Christian resistance to an obviously demonic enemy.
 Watching Theologians Under Hitler places the war in a more uncomfortable light.
 The church failed miserably to oppose Hitler and speak up for the Jews.
 How did this happen?
 The partial answer is that most of the church’s major theologians supported Hitler.